 Her profile on Instagram show a mixture of still and moving images, taking advantage of the multiple tools of this social media.

 When did you start getting close to photography?

-When I started taking photos at 13, I didn’t know what my path would’ve been.
-What was certain was that the variety of creative possibilities, through which you can approach photography, is endless.
+When I started taking photos at 13, I didn’t know what my path would be.
+What was certain was that the variety of creative possibilities through which you can approach photography is endless.
 I knew I wanted it to be my full-time job even though I didn’t know what form it would have had.

 What is photography to you?
 What do you want to express with your work?

 I have always been attracted and curious about stories that in some way are close to my personal experience, either because they were directly connected or because they created the same feelings and emotions.

 My approach to visual storytelling has instead changed completely in time, from being based only on photography to moving towards a multimedia approach, where images are combined to videos.